Seal Concrete for Longevity

 - Exposed aggregate if a matte finish is acceptable

-Penetrating systems are durable and require less ongoing maintenance, but can initially be more costly than the less durable acrylic options.
+Penetrating systems are durable and require less ongoing maintenance and can be done for similar costs to the less durable acrylic systems.
+There are options to have the “wet look” with penetrating sealers, as well as sealers that are nearly invisible.
 Not all penetrating systems offer hydrocarbon resistance.
 CementWright can help you work through the options to find a decision that suits your situation.

 Protection with concrete densification

 Densification is a less familiar, though effective, option for protecting concrete.
 It is similar to silane in it’s penetrating nature and need for prior curing of the concrete, but it is done through chemical reactions and is thus permanent.
 It has the additional benefit of making the surface much tougher, along with increased moisture and chemical resistance.
-Concrete densifier is often applied on industrial floors with high wear potential, and is an integral part of a good polished concrete floor system (link).
+Concrete densifier is often applied on industrial floors with high wear potential, and is an integral part of a good polished concrete floor system.
 It can be used successfully on exterior concrete as well, and can be combined with penetrating silane systems for maximum toughness.
+Food-safe ratings are achievable with these composite systems.

 Other concrete coating options

-Other options include technical coatings, such as polyurethane cements, epoxies, and polyaspartic coatings.
+Other options include technical coatings, such as polyurethane based sealers, polyurethane cements, epoxies, and polyaspartic coatings.
 These are typically only used on interior surfaces, but can have exceptional properties.
 See our concrete flooring page for more details on these coatings and our related offerings.

 CementWright will provide education on the correct treatment for your use, and can provide the required concrete maintenance service required once a decision is made.
 We also can provide renewal and restoration options if maintenance has been neglected too long.
 Contact us before your concrete gets that far, though, as not all damaged concrete is salvageable.
 An ounce of prevention is worth a pound of cure, as they say.